-Data from the LA Dept of Public Health, HEROES-RECOVER Cohort study of frontline workers, IVY hospital network study, and incidence rates in 13 US jurisdictions show that high vaccine efficacy against hospitalization was maintained over time and during the delta surge.
+Data from the LA Dept of Public Health, HEROES-RECOVER Cohort study of frontline workers, VY hospital network study, and incidence rates in 13 US jurisdictions show that high vaccine efficacy against hospitalization was maintained over time and during the delta surge.
 At the same time, there were more mild-moderate post-vaccinate infections from delta compared to earlier variants.
 This may represent a combination of reduced vaccine efficacy against the delta variant as well as waning antibody/musocal immunity over time.
-Additional findings were presented at the August 18 White House COVID Briefing with excellent summary slides downloadable here.
+Additional findings were more COVID-19 infections than fully vaccinated